SuleimanFarah/sunpy/GSOC/GSoC-2016-itachi_uchiha.md

 Now, for the cache to work, it has to be ensured that whenever a query is made through Fido, pre-existing same query results in the cache are matching correctly with the query results obtained from the Fido search.
 So, while downloading files, those files will be skipped whose query result entries are already in the database.
 All query results from all supported clients must be matching correctly.

 **Note : Updates will be scheduled to the database package in small sections, rather than in one large pull request.
+These updates will be separate PRs for each independent feature.
 The updates schedule is included in the timeline.**

+**Note : Apart from the PRs/updates, I will push code regularly to my github fork regularly so that my mentors can keep track of my progress.**

 ## Timeline